jeremytammik/tbc/a/2043_lookup_geo_visual.md

     </picture>
 </a>

-To celebrate it, we are excited to introduce a major new feature in this release that will transform your interaction with models, offering a deeper understanding of the geometric objects that constitute your models.
+To celebrate it, we are excited to introduce a major new feature in this release that will transform your interaction with models, offering a deeper understanding of the geometric objects that constitute your models:

 ####<a name="3"></a> RevitLookup Geometry Visualization

+> Introducing the new Geometry Visualization feature in RevitLookup!
+Now you can visualize various geometry objects directly within the interface.
+Enhance your BIM workflow with this powerful tool!

-The new visualisation functionality is described in the [wiki documentation of RevitLookup Geometry Visualization](https://github.com/jeremytammik/RevitLookup/wiki/Visualization).
+The new functionality is described in the [wiki documentation of RevitLookup Geometry Visualization](https://github.com/jeremytammik/RevitLookup/wiki/Visualization).
 It was mainly implemented in release 2025.0.5, with further enahncements following in 2025.0.6 and 2025.0.7.